 Why the difference between this review and the findings on normal aging?
 It is possible that bigger, better studies will show that exercise improves brain function in dementia.
 The reviewed studies on normal aging included more than 33,000 subjects, over thirty times as many as the Alzheimer’s studies in the Cochrane review.
 It is also possible that whatever causes Alzheimer’s is not affected by exercise.
-Unfortunately, extensive research has yet to find a cause, cure, or effective long-term treatment for Alzheimer’s disease.
-However, studies have shown that diabetes and heart disease both increase your risk of dementia.
-More research is needed on exercise, Alzheimer’s, and other forms of dementia.
-But if you are worried about your risk, both the Alzheimer’s Association and the National Institute on Aging recommend making exercise a part of your daily routine.
+What we do know for sure is that exercise helps keep normal brains healthy and happy, and can protect us from heart disease, diabetes, and many other diseases.
+Both the Alzheimer’s Association and the National Institute on Aging recommend making exercise a part of your daily routine.

 Thousands of years before the first battery or light bulb, our ancestors began using electricity to help patients heal.
 What was their power source?
 One of many species of electric fish that exist throughout the world.
 In 43 CE Scribonius Largus, physician to Emperor Claudius, recommended putting a torpedo fish on your head to cure even the worst headache.
 When the first electricity-producing machines were built in the 18th century, many were used to treat a wide variety of ailments.
 Today, transcutaneous electrical nerve stimulation, or TENS, is increasingly used to help relieve pain.
 Unlike an electric eel, TENS devices give patients a mild “tingly” sensation via electrodes on the skin.
 In 2014 the FDA approved the first TENS device designed to help prevent migraines.
 A Cochrane team recently reviewed existing studies on TENS and pain relief to determine what we know about its effectiveness for treating acute pain.